hedi0/MyCertifications/README.md

 6.  **Open a Pull Request** to the `main` branch of this repository, describing your changes and their benefits.

 ### Code Style (for Documentation)

-*   Ensure Markdown is well-formatted and easy to read.
-*   Use clear and concise language.